 to" or are going with.
 You are not supposed to be alone in the Athletic Training Room with anyone.

-J If you show too much affection in the Athletic Training Room or if your dating of an athlete is
+J If you show too much affection in the Athletic Training Room or if your dating of an athlete or another

 A. These substances are forbidden on school property and at all school events and activities, including

-C. If you are caught in possession of these substances or using these substances, you will
+B. If you are caught in possession of these substance, using these substances, or with the paraphernalia for

 when you are suspended or expelled from school.